ptsteadman/notebook/essays/gray-man-style.md

 Selco emphasizes that being grey is a lifestyle that begins even before shit hits the fan.
-He goes so far as to recommend that parents keep supplies and weapons hidden from their children, so that the children don't discuss it with their friends, who might then tell their parents.
-In general, gray man proponents seem to believe that the attention economy would invert itself in a SHTF scenario, and those who attract less attention would be more likely to survive.
+He goes so far as to recommend that parents keep supplies and weapons hidden from their children, so that the children don't discuss it with their friends.
+In general, gray man adherents seem to believe that the attention economy would invert itself in a SHTF scenario, and those who attract less attention would be more likely to survive.